othercriteria/vibectl/docs/MODEL_KEYS.md

 # Pull your preferred model
 ollama pull llama3

+# Check available models
+llm models

 # Configure vibectl to use this model
-vibectl config set model ollama:llama3
+vibectl config set model ollama:llama3:latest  # or llama3

 # Use your local model
 vibectl get pods